antonshalak/Selenium/README.md

 # Selenium
 Sample KDT Selenium web test automation framework:
 * test cases are to be defined within .xls file (one can add a keyword and up to 3 parameters).
-Once added this needs to be coded at KeywordActions (note that substring match is used so it is important to name any new methods in the way that they are not a substring to any existing methods already implemented)
+Once added this needs to be coded at KeywordActions (note that substring match is used so it is important to name any new keywords/methods in the way that they are not a substring to any existing keywords/methods already implemented)
 * XLSTestCaseReader is responsible for reading test data from excel test case file
 * KeywordActions is the main library for keyword methods
 * KeywordRouter is responsible for matching keywords from test case file to methods in KeywordActions